 Finally, a guided tour of Sete Cidades Lake is a good choice if you want to learn more about the island.

-What to Bring to Lagoa das Sete Cidades
+What to Bring

 Did you know

 If you need a place to eat near Lagoa das Sete Cidades, click here.
-In this link, you will find the Top 10 restaurants on Tripadvisor.
+In this link, you will find the Top 10 restaurants on TripAdvisor.

 Pro Tips

 To truly see the color difference of Sete Cidades Lake, your best bet is to go on a sunny day.
 Alternatively, when it is cloudy, the Sundays don’t reflect on the water, and the lakes appear to be more or less the same color.
 If you want to see the lakes from above, there are several viewpoints around the crater walls.
-The most famous one is Vista do Rei, but Miradouro da Cumeeira is on the other side.
+The most famous one is Vista do Rei, but Miradouro das Cumeeiras is on the other side.

 What to do Around Lagoa das Sete Cidades

-Spending a day in Sete Cidades is nice, but if you would like to explore this beautiful region of São Miguel island, you might want to spend a night there.
+Spending a day in Sete Cidades is nice, but if you would like to explore this beautiful region of São Miguel Island, you might want to spend a night there.
 Here are the best things to do around Lagoa das Sete Cidades.

 Visit the Town of Sete Cidades